 Brush the edge of the dough with a beaten egg.

-Place blueberries evenly on the dough, sweeten them with sugar to your liking.
-How much sugar you pour over bases on the sourness of blueberries.
+Place blueberries evenly on the dough, and sweeten them with sugar to your liking.
+How much sugar you pour over fruit depends on the sourness of blueberries.
+Usually, two tablespoons of granulated sugar per frgal is enough.

 Sprinkle with streusel liberally and let the frgál rise for 15 minutes.

-Transfer the frgál using baking paper carefully on the baking tray and bake it in the preheated oven to 340 °C (170 °C) for 20 minutes.
+Transfer the frgál with baking paper carefully on a baking tray and bake it in the preheated oven to 340 °C (170 °C) for 20 minutes.

 Melt the butter for final splashing in a pot and mix it with rum.